camunda/camunda-docs/docs/components/modeler/bpmn/script-tasks/script-tasks.md

 ![task](assets/script-task.png)

+### Job worker implementation

-Script tasks behave exactly like [service tasks](/components/modeler/bpmn/service-tasks/service-tasks.md).
+When the job worker implementation is used, script tasks behave exactly like [service tasks](/components/modeler/bpmn/service-tasks/service-tasks.md).
 Both task types are based on jobs and [job workers](/components/concepts/job-workers.md).
 The differences between these task types are the visual representation (i.e. the task marker) and the semantics for the model.

-When a process instance enters a script task, it creates a corresponding job and waits for its completion.
+When a process instance enters a script task using a job worker implementation, it creates a corresponding job and waits for its completion.
 A job worker should request jobs of this job type and process them.
 When the job is complete, the process instance continues.

 :::note
 Jobs for script tasks are not processed by Zeebe itself.
 To process them, provide a job worker.
 :::

-## Defining a task
+### Defining a job worker script task

 A script task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition) the same way as a service task does.
 It specifies the type of job workers should subscribe to (e.g. `script`).

 Use [task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) to pass static parameters to the job worker (e.g. the script to evaluate).
 The community extension [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker) requires certain attributes to be set in the task headers.

 Define [variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings)
 the [same way as a service task does](/components/modeler/bpmn/service-tasks/service-tasks.md#variable-mappings)